hamdiz0/first-repo/README.md

 	- git stash clear (clear stashes)

 # `merging` :
-	- merge a branch changes to the main branch or another branch
+	* merge a branch changes to the main branch or another branch
 	- in the a branch "main" : git merge "the branch with the changes"
-	- O => O *\=> O => O  /*=>O  (O:main branch)
+	- O => O *\=> O => O  /*=> O  (O:main branch)
 	           \=>O1=> O1/

 # `rebase` :
-	- rewrite the history of a commit
-	- git rebase "branch" incorporate changes from "branch(main)" into current branch(feature)
+	- git rebase "branch" incorporate changes from "branch(main)" into current "branch(feature)"
 	- git rebase --abort (abort rebase)
 	- git rebase --continue : icorporate desired changes (git add .) than run this command in case of conflicts
 	- O => O *\=> O1=> O1   =\   O => O => O1=> O1 *\
 	           \=>O2=> O2   =/		       \=> O2=> O2
+	* rewrite the history of a commit
-	- git status helps working with rebase
+	* git status helps working with rebase
 	* merge into main branch after incorporating changes and fixing conflicts in the feature branch
+	* rebase is used when the "main branch" commited changes that are not avaible for a "feature branch" to rewrite its history and fix conflicts to make it ready for merging whith main

 # `squaching commits` :
 	- git rebase -i "hash(+"^":one hash before)"|HEAD~"number"
-	- set "s" in "pick" before the commit to squach it with the previous commit
+	* set "s" in "pick" before the commit to squach it with the previous commit

 # `pull requests & merging branches in GitHub ui` :
-	- under code tab select desiered branch (drop down menu) than click on "contribute" to create a pull request
+	* under code tab select desiered branch (drop down menu) than click on "contribute" to create a pull request
-	- its possible to update the branch in the remote locally (git push "remote" "branch")
+	* its possible to update the branch in the remote locally (git push "remote" "branch")

 # `update the log` :
 	- git fetch (update git log without changing files)
 	- git fetch --prune (update and remove deleted branches in the git log)

+# `control HEAD pointer position` :
+	- git reset --hard "hash"|"branch(origin/main)" (move HEAD pointer to a specific commit)